AMSP-04/NETN-LOG/NETN-LOG.md

 6. During embarkment the provider informs the service consumer about the progress using `TransportEmbarkmentStatus` interactions indentifying which entities are embarked on which transport.

 7. During transport the provider can inform the consumer about entities lost or destroyed using the `TransportDestroyedEntities` interaction.
-All embarked entities must either be inactive or update their location/relative location during transport.
+The `Status` attribute of embarked entities is set to `Inactive` during transport.

 8. During disembarkment, the provider send `TransportDisembarkmentStatus` interactions to inform the consumer which entities have disembarked from which transport.
-Location of disembarked entities should be set to the location of `EndAppointment` and set to active.
+Location of disembarked entities should be set to the location of `EndAppointment` and `Status` is set to `Active`.

 9. The provider sends a `ServiceComplete` interaction after transport is complete and after any disembarkment of entities.